-Nathalie Hankir is a British-born, Swedish-Lebanese PhD researcher at Central Saint Martins.
+Nathalie Hankir is a British-born, Swedish-Lebanese PhD researcher and artist at Central Saint Martins.
 Her work explores hunting in rural Sweden as a folkloric, masculine ritual shaped by silence, skill, and tradition.
-Through philosophy, anthropology, sociology, and phenomenology, she studies the emotional lives of objects—firearms, taxidermy, knives, heirlooms—and the men who carry them.
-Rooted in Nordic ideals of restraint and closeness to nature, her research reveals a quieter and obscure type of luxury.
+Drawing on philosophy, anthropology, sociology, and phenomenology, she studies the emotional lives of objects—firearms, taxidermy, knives, heirlooms—and the men who carry them, revealing a quieter and obscure type of luxury rooted in Nordic ideals of restraint and closeness to nature.

 DOCTORAL RESEARCH ACTIVITIES